nv-morpheus/Morpheus/docs/source/basics/cpu_only_mode.md

 config.execution_mode = ExecutionMode.CPU
 ```

-> **Note**: The `execution_mode` and all other attributes of the `morpheus.config.Config` object must be set prior to constructing either the pipeline or any of the stage objects.
-The first time an instance of a `Config` object is used to construct an object will freeze the configuration and prevent any further changes.
+> **Note**: The `execution_mode` and all other attributes of the `morpheus.config.Config` object must be set prior to constructing either the pipeline or any stage objects.
+The first time a `Config` object is used to construct a pipeline or stage, the `Config` object will freeze the configuration and prevent any further changes.

 #### Examples
 The `examples/cpu_only`, `examples/developer_guide/1_simple_python_stage` and `examples/developer_guide/2_2_rabbitmq` examples demonstrate pipelines that are able to operate in both GPU and CPU execution modes.